muramemory/Fintech-TimeSeries/README.md

 3. Based on the model evaluation, would you feel confident in using these models for trading?

-Yes, these models make it clear on potential directions of price of an asset and therefore would be good in making profitable trades in the market
+Yes, these models make it clear on potential directions of price of an asset and therefore would be good in making profitable trades in the market.

 - - -